 ERC-8004 gives AI agents an on-chain identity: a registry contract stores agent metadata and assigns a unique agent ID.
-Syenite supports registration so your MCP server appears as a verified agent on Base, Ethereum, Arbitrum, and BNB Chain.
-This guide walks through building and submitting the registration transaction.
+Syenite supports registration on Base, Ethereum, Arbitrum, and BNB Chain, and declares x402 payment support in the same registration document so your agent is discoverable and payment-ready.

 Syenite ships a script that builds and sends the registration transaction.
 You need a wallet with native gas on the target chain and AGENT_PRIVATE_KEY in .env.